Carley Stenson

 Carley Stenson (born 22 September 1982) is an English actress and singer.
 She is known for her roles as Steph Cunningham in the Channel 4 soap opera Hollyoaks and Harriet Shelton in the BBC soap opera Doctors.
 For her role as Steph, she received numerous nominations at the British Soap Awards.

 Stenson left Hollyoaks in 2010 to focus on musical theatre acting and has since played roles such as Elle Woods in Legally Blonde: The Musical and Fantine in Les Misérables.
 In 2023, she competed in the fifteenth series of Dancing on Ice.

 Early and personal life

 Stenson was born on 22 September 1982 in Billinge Higher End, Wigan.
 As a child, she competed in talent competitions hosted by the St Helens Star.
 Whilst starring in Legally Blonde: The Musical, she met actor Danny Mac.
 The pair began dating in 2011, and got married in 2017.
 In March 2021, the pair announced that they were expecting their first child together.
 She gave birth to a daughter in June 2021.
+Followed by a second child in April 2024.